Next Wave International Next Wave International™ is a faith-based communications group >which is

 ‘Our society has always been embedded in Christian values; once you have pulled the anchor up there is a danger that our society moves with the prevailing wind.’

-As someone who is, he said, responsible to make sure that the Army’s moral compass is properly aligned, and that, in his words ‘we live by what we believe in’, the General is concerned that we’re abandoning the Christian ideas that have made our society strong and durable.
+As someone who is, he said, responsible to make sure that the Army’s moral compass is properly aligned, and that, in his words ‘we live by what we believe in’, the General is concerned that we’re abandoning the Christian ideals that have made our society strong and durable.

 ‘It is said we live in a post-Christian society,’ he remarked.
 ‘I think that is a great shame.
 The Judaic-Christian tradition has underpinned British society.
 It underpins the British Army.’